HB-635

 Penalties

-Violations are enforced under the Virginia Consumer Protection Act (§ 59.1-196 et seq.).
-Private plaintiffs who suffer loss may recover actual damages or $500, whichever is greater, with treble damages available for willful violations (up to $1,000 if actual damages are not proven).
-Attorney's fees and costs are recoverable.
-The Attorney General may seek injunctive relief and civil penalties up to $2,500 per violation.
+Remedies available under the Virginia Consumer Protection Act (§ 59.1-204): individual consumers may recover actual damages or $500, whichever is greater, with treble damages available for willful violations up to $1,000.
+Attorney General may seek civil penalties up to $2,500 per violation.
+Reasonable attorney's fees and costs may be awarded.
+Injunctive relief is available.

 Who Is Covered